Maple-Bourbon Pecan Salad is full of tasty toppings including salted Maple-Bourbon Pecans (YUM). This entertaining-worthy salad will impress!

 Directions

-- For the Maple-Bourbon Pecans: Place a silpat or piece of parchment paper on the counter then set aside.
+- Place a silpat or piece of parchment paper on the counter then set aside.
 Add brown sugar, butter, and maple syrup to a small saucepan or skillet over medium heat.
 Once melted and bubbling, stir in bourbon then add pecans.
-Cook while stirring constantly until mixture begins to crystallize around the pecan halves, 1-2 minutes.
+Cook while stirring constantly until mixture begins to adhere to the pecan halves, 1-2 minutes.
 Spread pecans onto prepared surface then sprinkle with coarse sea salt and cool completely.

-- For the Red Wine Vinaigrette: Add all ingredients to a jar with a tight fitting lid then shake to combine and set aside.
-Can be done several days ahead of time.
+- Add all ingredients to a jar with a tight fitting lid then shake to combine and set aside.
+Can be done up to 5 days ahead of time.

 - Add lettuce blend to a large bowl then arrange dried cranberries, shallot rings, sliced apples, chèvre, and Maple-Bourbon Pecans on top.
 Drizzle with dressing then toss to combine and serve.